 In early 2019, Ian Davis lost 4 of his digits on his left hand to a work accident.
 His insurance did not cover his prosthetic.
-He was also diagnosed with Multiple Myeloma, an aggressive type of cancer, some time ago too, so things had been going pretty tough for him, but he was tougher it seems.
+He was also diagnosed with Multiple Myeloma, an aggressive type of cancer some time ago too, so things had been going pretty tough for him, but alas, he was tougher.

 In an unfortunate accident he had in his own shop, his fingers were badly injured, doctors told him it's either your fingers or your life. "...being a maker, it was a tough deal,” Ian said as he had to use his hand for everything.

-Insurance told him, to be eligible for a prosthetic you would have to lose your palm as well.
+Insurance told him, "To be eligible for a prosthetic you would have to lose your palm as well.
 So the fingers are "not medically necessary", you learn a new thing every day.
 Seeing there's no way around, he utilized his professional knowledge as a mechanical engineer and got into 3D printing to build his own prosthetics.
-He made and scrapped many models but he seems to have found a good ground to build on.
+He made and scrapped many models including a nylon one, but he seems to have found a good ground to build on with a predominantly metal build.

 Ian notes that he has never seen splay function in any other prosthetic too.
 Forward wrist motion closes the fingers on the device while lateral motion spreads them out laterally, or splays them, we could say.

-The prosthetic Ian built has literally zero electricity need, it works with a set of elastic strings, rods, chains, nails a forearm rest, and whatnot.
+The prosthetic Ian built has literally zero electricity need, it works with a set of elastic strings, rods, chains, nails, and a forearm rest.
 While the invention functions in its purely mechanical form, Ian also plans to implement an Arduino with a display to gain individual control of the fingers and some servo motors to advance the design.